Tomatoes

 Updates

 Health Canada and the Canadian Food Inspection Agency have approved the genetically engineered Purple Tomato™ (Del/Ros1-N) from Norfolk Health Produce for “Increased anthocyanins in the fruit.”
-The seeds could soon be sold to home gardeners via the company’s website.
+The seeds are being sold to home gardeners in Canada via the company’s website.
 Unlike many future gene-edited GMOs that are exempt from pre-market regulation, this GM tomato was assessed for food safety by Health Canada and it was assessed for environmental safety by the Canadian Food Inspection Agency (as of December 4, 2025, the CFIA decision document is not posted).

 - CBAN Press Release – December 16, 2025: Farmers warn home gardeners about genetically engineered vegetable seeds coming soon